 Have you noticed your loved one exhibiting any of the behaviors above in addition to long periods of depression?
 It may be time that they get the help they need.
 If you notice these signs of mania, you might suggest they see a therapist or other mental health care provider.
 Offer to go with them if they want additional support.

-Can I Get Therapy for Myself If I Don’t Have Bipolar Disorder?
+Can I Get Therapy for Myself If My Loved One Has Bipolar Disorder?

 Yes!
 Your well-being is just as important as that of your loved one.
 When you care for or support someone who has bipolar disorder or another mental illness, you may feel frustrated, exhausted, or stressed.
 Therapy can help you learn how to effectively support your loved one, while getting the care you need so you can live a happy and productive life.

-You Can Live a Productive and Fulfilling Life
+You Can Live a Productive & Fulfilling Life

-Get the best well-rounded care with a caring therapist who specializes in treating bipolar disorder.
+Get the best well-rounded care with an expert psychologist or therapist who specializes in treating bipolar disorder.
 Learn how to set better boundaries with others and yourself, as well as how to be mindful of how your decisions affect others to maintain healthy relationships.

 We offer face-to-face sessions as well as online therapy via phone or video sessions on a secure, HIPAA compliant platform.
 Our team of expert counselors in Fort Lauderdale and Coral Springs are here to help!